Psychology of Subjective Experience

 (4) Expression of experience.

 The main difference appears to be that animals cannot express their conscious experience - of joy, or suffering, or any other subjective quality - - in human language.
 But of course, they do express pain and joy and many other sensations and emotions - non-verbally!

 (5) Contrary to traditional views.

-Some Christians operate from the principle that animals are created 'after their nature', while humans are created 'after the image of God', which would of course imply an essential difference of cosmic proportions.
-Indeed, western society has acted from anthropocentric views and practices for ages now, and in doing so has been blindly destroying nature, life forms and eco-systems on earth in an ever-accelerating exponential rate, to critical levels by now.
+Some religiously engaged persons operate from the principle that animals are created 'after their nature', while humans are created 'after the image of God', which would of course imply an essential difference of cosmic proportions.
+Indeed, western society has acted from highly anthropocentric views and practices for ages now, and in doing so has been blindly destroying nature, life forms and eco-systems on earth in an ever-accelerating exponential rate, to critical levels by now.
 However, the neuro-physio- and psycho-logical facts, such as described above, point to the opposite of these assumptions of absolute human supremacy that are essentially arbitrary.

-(6) Intrinsic value - asking for Justice.
+(6) Intrinsic value - urging for justice.